 - Loop electrosurgical excision procedure (LEEP) - this procedure is very similar to electrocautery, but the wire or probe has a loop on the end to remove the warts.

-Surgery to remove anal warts is usually done under general anaesthesia, if the warts are very small it may be done under a local anaesthetic.
+Surgery to remove anal warts is usually done under general anaesthetic, but if the warts are very small it may be done under a local anaesthetic.
 Usually the operation is done as a day-case, requiring no overnight stay.

 What is an Anal fissure?